 When Should You Introduce Kids to Scissors?

 Many parents and educators ask how old kids should be before they introduce scissors at home or in the classroom.
 My answer usually surprises people!
 I recommend introducing play and exploration with scissors as early as 2 years old (with supervision, of course!).
-Early exposure is the best way to help kids learn good positioning and habits with scissors.
+Early exposure through simple cutting activities is the best way to help kids learn good positioning and habits with scissors.

 Here are some of my favorite beginner scissor activities for kids!

 1 || Lion’s Mane

 For this simple cutting activity, I cut a circle out of yellow or orange paper and draw a lion’s face in the middle.
 Then, I tell the child that we need to give the lion a mane!
 I help the child grasp scissors properly to snip along the edge of the paper, all the way around the circle.
 And boom!
 Snipping practice, resulting in an awesome lion’s mane!

 Start by drawing several pictures of bugs along the bottom of a piece of paper.
 You can also find pictures online and cut them out if you want to get fancy.
 Then, provide the child with a strip of green paper, wide enough that it will cover the bugs at the bottom of the paper if you lay it over top of them.